javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 ## Default parameter values

-A function can be *called* with any number of arguments.
+A function can be called with any number of arguments.
 If a parameter is not provided, but listed in the declaration, then its value becomes `undefined`.

-For instance, a function `showMessage(from, text)` can actually be called with a single argument:
+For instance, the aforementioned function `showMessage(from, text)` can be called with a single argument:

 ```js
 showMessage("Ann");
 ```

-Normally, such call would output `"Ann: undefined"`, because `text === undefined`.
+That's not an error.
+Such call would output `"Ann: undefined"`, because `text === undefined`.

 But we can modify the function to detect missed parameter and assign a "default value" to it: